 Today’s Textile Landscape

-For a visual representation of the density of textile companies currently operating compared to the 1970s, please refer to the Lost Mills and Ghost Mansions Map under Local Area Studies.
+For a visual representation of textile companies operating today compared to those of the 1970s, please refer to the Lost Mills and Ghost Mansions Map under the Resources tab.

 Pride Working in Bradford’s Textiles